262. Experiencing daily cognitive dissonance? Admit the U.S. is an oligarchy in order to think and act more effectively.

 15) Encourage employee ownership.

-As we all know, oligarchy thrives on people feeling so frustrated, tired, and hopeless that they do little or nothing to change their condition.
+These action points are currently being associated with democratic socialism which typically maintains that the economy and society should be run democratically by everyday people for their needs rather than the needs of the wealthy.
+This entails replacing capitalism with an economic system where wealth is shared, key services are publicly managed, and political freedoms and democracy are protected (unlike forms of authoritative socialism such as the former Soviet Union).
+However, the action points are also advocated by social democrats who aim to regulate and reform capitalism with robust programs while keeping private ownership intact.
+And people from other political perspectives may find some or all of them attractive as well.
+So I think the focus should be more on fighting oligarchy and less on what party people belong to.
+After all, oligarchy doesn’t just thrive on people feeling so frustrated, tired, and hopeless that they do little or nothing to change their condition.
 It also thrives on people thinking they have very little in common with each other so they fight amongst the themselves rather than against their true oppressors.
 But one thing which is clear in an oligarchy is that the people, regardless of what divides them, are necessarily united in their shared unjust oppression.
-And given the diversity of the above action points there is room for all of us to make a difference.
-Given the widespread oligarchic powers it is foolish to be optimistic about the prospects of reform.
-But given the positive reforms in U.S. history it is equally foolish to be pessimistic.
-I think the facts demand we should be meliorists who admit that positive change, while not guaranteed, is possible if we work hard together.
+The more we see this and do our best to resist together the more we can hope for significant change.
+Of course, given the oligarchic powers that be it is foolish to be optimistic about the prospects of quick and radical reform.
+But given all the positive and inspiring reforms in U.S. history, many of them against seemingly overwhelming odds, it is equally foolish to be pessimistic.
+I think the complex facts demand we should be meliorists who admit that positive change, while not guaranteed, is possible if we work hard together.
 We may indeed fail to preserve and enhance what democracy we have left.
 But we will almost certainly fail if collective action isn’t taken.
-I will let Senator Sanders’ close with his diagnosis and inspiring call to action (see below for further reading and resources):
+Let us all keep that grim thought in mind even as we celebrate our 250th birthday and all that is part of the Good America.
+I will let Senator Sanders’ close with his diagnosis and inspiring call to action.
+Again, see below for some helpful links.

-Go here for the fighting Oligarchy Tour website with plenty of videos, information, and ways to engage for change.
+Go here for Sanders’ Fighting Oligarchy Tour website with plenty of videos, information, and ways to engage for change.

 Go here for an Oxfam report on oligarchy with opportunities to help.